jason0kenyon/writing/README.md

 This is a collection of solutions to textbooks and my personal writing on a variety of topics.
 My personal writing is precisely that, personal; if you disagree with something I have written, feel free to raise an issue.
 I will gladly discuss my views with you, and search for truth together.
-If you convince my that I am wrong, fantastic; I welcome this.
+If you convince me that I am wrong, fantastic; I welcome this.
 I am often wrong, although I wish that were not the case.